PI-H2T: Enhancing Long-Tailed Visual Recognition with Permutation-Invariant and Head-to-Tail Feature Fusion: Related Work

 \subsection{MHSA-based Long-tailed Learning}

-Visual Transformers (ViT)~\cite{Dosovitskiy21vit} is the first to introduce MHSA-based models, known as transformers~\cite{vaswani2017attention}, into the field of computer vision (CV).
-LiVT~\cite{Xu2023Learning} further explores the training of ViTs from scratch on long-tailed datasets, incorporating masked generative pertaining in the first stage and a balanced binary cross-entropy (Bal-BCE) loss in the second stage.
-Recent advances in CV have harnessed the power of pre-trained MHSA-based models, exemplified by ViT pre-trained on the visual-only dataset ImageNet-21K~\cite{imagenet21k}, and the visual-linguistic model CLIP~\cite{radford2021learning}.
+Multi-head self-attention (MHSA) mechanisms have recently gained significant traction, leading to substantial performance improvements in various computer vision applications.
+Visual Transformers (ViT)~\cite{Dosovitskiy21vit} is the first to introduce MHSA-based transformer architectures~\cite{vaswani2017attention} into the field of computer vision.
+Building on these advancements, LiVT~\cite{Xu2023Learning} further investigates the training of ViTs from scratch on long-tailed datasets by incorporating masked generative pertaining in the first stage and a balanced binary cross-entropy (Bal-BCE) loss in the second stage.
+Recent advances in CV have leveraged the power of \textbf{pre-trained MHSA-based models}, exemplified by ViT pre-trained on the visual-only dataset ImageNet-21K~\cite{imagenet21k}, and the visual-linguistic model CLIP~\cite{radford2021learning}.
 Different from the traditional paradigm of training models from scratch, the recently proposed PEFT techniques~\cite{jia2022visual, chen2022adaptformer,hu2021lora} have been adopted in long-tailed learning, such as RAC~\cite{Long2022RAC}, VL-LTR~\cite{tian2022vl}, LPT~\cite{Dong23LPT}, and LIFT~\cite{shi2024LIFT}, to name a few.
-These methods demonstrate that fine-tuning pre-trained models with informative prior can significantly improve the performance on long-tailed visual recognition tasks.
-For instance, VL-LTR employs CLIP and integrates supplementary image-text web data for fine-tuning.
-LPT fine-tunes the ViT model pre-trained on ImageNet-21K using visual prompt tuning~\cite{jia2022visual}, implementing a two-stage training strategy for class-specific and class-shared prompts.
+These methods demonstrate that fine-tuning pre-trained models with informative priors can significantly improve the performance on long-tailed visual recognition tasks.
+For instance, LPT fine-tunes the ViT model pre-trained on ImageNet-21K using visual prompt tuning~\cite{jia2022visual}, implementing a two-stage training strategy for class-specific and class-shared prompts.
 LIFT reveals that heavy fine-tuning can actually degrade performance on tail classes.
 It proposes initializing the classifier with linguistic representation from the text encoder in CLIP and fine-tuning ViT with a few epochs.
 Nevertheless, it is worth noting that their performance in tail classes still exhibits inferior results compared to that in head classes.